-ChemCurator is a desktop application for extracting chemical information.
-The smart tool helps to extract chemical structures and related assay data from patents, journal articles and other documents in English, Chinese and Japanese.
+ChemCurator is a desktop application for extracting chemical structures and related assay data from patents, journal articles and other documents in English, Chinese and Japanese.
 The application combines ChemAxon’s text mining, structure handling and Markush technologies; with the additional ability to recognize and highlight chemical structures in documents.

 Highlighting chemistry in your documents

 ChemCurator is capable of recognizing and highlighting chemical information in various documents to help locate relevant data, in file formats like HTML, XML and PDF.
 You can import documents from a local file, or directly from Google Patents or IFI Claims.
 Our Chemical Name and Structure Conversion technology supports English, Chinese and Japanese language name to structure conversion to extend the scope of research.
-Chemical structures, even in graphical file formats, can be recognized as well using the supported native CLiDE or OSRA tools for optical structure recognition (OSR).
+Chemical structures, even in graphical file formats, can also be recognized using the supported third-party tools for optical structure recognition (OSR): CLiDE and OSRA.

 Document chemical content side-by-side

-The view of the original document is paired up with the view showing the extracted chemical information of the document (see screenshot below).
+The view of the original document is combined with the view showing the extracted chemical information of the document (see screenshot below).
 Chemical structures of the annotated document can be drag-and-dropped from the Extraction View to the Structure Editor.
 The extracted structures are linked to their original place in the document and vice versa.
 If you select a structure in the Extraction View, the Document View will automatically scroll down to the related page highlighting the corresponding part of the text.

 Real-life documents often contain OCR (optical character recognition) errors and typos.
 The built-in OCR error correction technology of our Name to Structure conversion can fix most of these errors, though the correction is not perfect sometimes.
 In ChemCurator, any misrecognized or unrecognized structure can easily be fixed manually.